SkoolNotes/Taproot/2020BIO101/KBrefRubisco.md

 # Faults
 - Rubisco sometimes accidentally binds oxygen to a sugar chain in a process called photorespiration
 	- The cell actually has to expend more energy to fix this mistake
+- Also it's like really really slow, processing around 3 reactions per second instead of other enzymes which often process thousands

 ---